CameronBeebe/Cybernetics/README.md

 Cybernetics, as outlined by Ashby, provides a foundational framework to understand the effectiveness of common machine learning techniques.
 In particular, connectionist artificial neural networks can be understood as cybernetic regulators which are error-controlled, or which learn through reinforcement.

+At the moment there is just basic functionality of a toy model to illustrate the basic concepts, it is limited in its applicability (and performance).

 The ultimate goal of this package is to provide a common class structure for regulatory objects.

 TO DO: